 Pillars of Eternity is one of the greatest CRPGs ever made.
-This game, along with Divinity: Original Sin, essentially resurrected the CRPG genre, which had been mostly abandoned by developers for more than 5 years.
+This game, along with Divinity: Original Sin, essentially resurrected the CRPG genre, which had been mostly abandoned by developers for more than 5 years at the time.

 1. Divinity Original Sin 2

 Like in the previous game, you are a Sourcerer, an individual who can manipulate a special kind of energy called Source.
-This energy can be utilized to give yourself great combat abilities and cast powerful spells.
+You can use this energy to give yourself great combat abilities and cast powerful spells.

 In Original Sin 2, you are quickly joined by several characters who are motivated by their own goals.
 With their help, you start to explore the world, solve quests, and slowly uncover the main storyline.

-Larian Studios has followed the good old CRPG formula, but added unique ingredients to it.
+This game follows the classic CRPG formula but adds unique ingredients to it.
 One of them consists of the interaction of various elements.
-If you combine water with electricity, it will stun all those who sit in it.
-If you combine oil barrels with fire, they will be set aflame and explode.
+If you combine water with electricity, it will stun all those who sit in it, for example.

 The combat in this game is turn-based and it’s highly sophisticated.
 There are many challenges that you need to face and the game demands that you choose your skills wisely.